issalig/toshiba_air_cond/README.md

 ```

-Timer (it is not working, there should miss some other commands)
+Timer (it is not working, there should miss some other commands or remote is taking care of it internally)

 ```
 40 00 11 09 08 0c 82 00 00 30 07 02 02 e9    1h for poweron
-                                    |----- number of 30 minutes
+                                    |----- number of 30 minutes periods,  2 -> 1h
-                                 |----- repeated
+                                 |----- number of 30 minutes periods,  2 -> 1h
                               |------ 07 poweron   06 poweroff repeat 05 poweroff  00 cancel
 ```
 # Sensor addresses